OpenGov-Watch/www.opengov.watch/docs/02_guides/03_proposals_prepare_submit.md

 -------
 :::info
-This guide is inspired by and contains elements from Coinstudio's [7 Guidelines for a Successfull Proposal](https://docs.google.com/document/d/1CzEnurqwqLBOGrJI9CQORiGW9m6QyPOSshhzJdR57Pk/edit#heading=h.7fq1r3kiaao7) document.
+This guide is inspired by and contains elements from Coinstudio's [7 Guidelines for a Successful Proposal](https://docs.google.com/document/d/1CzEnurqwqLBOGrJI9CQORiGW9m6QyPOSshhzJdR57Pk/edit#heading=h.7fq1r3kiaao7) document.